Balance Blood Sugars to Protect Your Heart

 Did you know you can work to prevent heart disease by controlling your blood sugar levels?
 You might ask yourself, "What does my blood sugar have to do with my risk of developing heart disease?"
 Research confirms that high blood sugar levels lead to diabetes and to inflammation throughout the body.

-Heart disease is the most deadly complication of diabetes, accounting for over 75% of all deaths among people with diabetes.¹ Men and women with Type 2 diabetes have a two- to three-fold increased risk of heart disease compared to a person with healthy blood sugar levels.¹·² Because half the population in the United States is facing diabetes or pre-diabetes by the year 2020, it is essential to understand how keeping blood sugar balanced can reduce your risk of developing heart disease.
+Heart disease is the most deadly complication of diabetes, accounting for over 75% of all deaths among people with diabetes.¹ Because half the population in the United States is facing diabetes or pre-diabetes, it is essential to understand how keeping blood sugar balanced can reduce your risk of developing heart disease.

 The Heart Disease-High Blood Sugar Connection

 You may have heard of LDL.
-Your doctor tests your LDL levels when you get your cholesterol checked and might refer to it as your "bad" cholesterol.
-This is not entirely true.
+It’s referred to as the “bad” cholesterol.
+Your doctor tests your LDL levels when you get your cholesterol checked.
+LDL cholesterol being “bad” is not entirely true.
 LDL has many important jobs in the body including tissue and vessel wall repair, hormone production, insulation of nerves, and proper brain function.
 Continued high blood sugar cause damages to your blood vessel walls.
-Your liver makes LDL to repair that damage.
-LDL is a sticky substance that collects unhealthy trans-fatty acids and calcium, which can lead to a blockage.
-The best way to keep your blood vessels healthy is to maintain blood sugar levels between 70 and 95.
+Your liver makes LDL to repair that damage, so it’s an important part of keeping the vessels healthy.
+The problem is LDL is a sticky substance that collects unhealthy trans-fatty acids and calcium, and if there’s too much it can lead to a blockage..
+The best way to keep your blood vessels healthy (and reduce the need for more LDL) is to maintain blood sugar levels between 70 and 95.